fernando-pires47/node-opossum-circuit-breaker/README.md

-# Node circuit breaker using opossum library
+# Node circuit breaker using Opossum library
-This node application is a super simple circuit breaker example using opossum library.
+This node application is a super simple circuit breaker example using Opossum library.

 ### Dependencies
 * Docker